 The student and one parent must attend a Legacy board-approved summer camp before application.

-Helmsmen Speech Camp, July, Georgia
+Helmsmen Speech Camp, Georgia or California

-NIHD Camp, Aug 12-16, 2024, weeklong camp, Twin Peaks, California.
+NIHD Camp, weeklong camp, Southern California

-Applications for 2024-2025 are due July 15, and have been emailed to families who have attended an approved speech camp.
+Applications for 2025-2026 are due July 15, and will be emailed to families who have filled out the interest form.
 Two references and a family interview will be needed.
 Email questions to legacyspeech@gmail.com.

 If you are interested for the school year after this coming one, 2025-2026, fill out this Google Form.